Mature Masculine

 Sovereignty without responsibility becomes arrogance.
 The Rebel (active shadow) rejects authority and tradition.
 He refuses to learn from elders.
 He uses power for self alone.

 The Elder holds both: claims power and uses it wisely; honors tradition and steps into his own authority; serves lineage and leads from his own center.
 The Rebel must rediscover service.
-The Muggle must step forward and lead.
+The Bystander must step forward and lead.

 The Elder's Wisdom